 At last – service management from IT

-Sorry if I get excited about little things – but for me this is just about the first case study I’ve seen showing actual service management within operations.
+Sorry if I get excited about little things such as incident categorization – but for me this is just about the first case study I’ve seen showing actual service management within operations.
 Most of the time we see approaches driven by the processes set out in ITIL, COBIT, ISO/IEC20000, etc. However, this time the University is focused on what’s happening to their services.
 You would expect – logically and semantically – service-focused service management to be the norm, but yet it isn’t.
 So this talk looks like progress to me.

 Real service management rests on an organization linking how they support services with a genuine and updated awareness of what those services are, and how they affect business goals.
 And I was just so pleased to see how this is now happening for the University.